 - 1. Exploring the Earth: The shape of the Earth, The Earth's movements, Day and Night, The Earth's Revolution, Dawn and Twilight, Latitude and Longitude, Longitude and Time, Standard Time and Time Zones, The International Date line. - 2.
 The Earth's Crust: The Structure of the Earth, Classification of Rocks, (Igneous, Sedimentary and Metamorphic), Types of Mountains, Types of Plateau, Types of Plains. - 3.
-The Oceans : The movements of Ocean currents, The Indian Ocean circulation
+The Oceans: Ocean currents of Indian, Pacific Atlantic Ocean.